Blog Header Logo

-How to Clean a Hot Tub without Draining
+How to Clean a Hot Tub Without Draining

 This option only works if you also have a swimming pool, or can borrow a neighbor's pool.
 With a small submersible pump, empty the spa into the pool, and after wiping down the spa interior, and cleaning with our Spa Cleaner chemical, and for a finishing touch, polishing with Fast Gloss spa polish, refill the spa from the pool.